dcmartin/motion-ai/docs/JETSON.md

 <hr>

 # &#10123; Motion &Atilde;&#128065;
-The installation of the Motion &Atilde;&#128065; software
+The installation of the Motion &Atilde;&#128065; software requires an Internet connection; the Jetson Nano will need to be attached to a network via Ethernet cable.

 There are seven (7) steps: